mattmc3/zebrafish/README.md

 - Call-out mistakes easily with [syntax highlighting][fast-syntax-highlighting] for shell commands
 - More complete [completions][zsh-completions]

+## How is zebrafish different?

+Projects like [oh-my-zsh] and [prezto] are neat.
+They do a ton of work to create a full featured zsh environment, and make zsh welcoming and exciting for new users.
+But these frameworks have some serious downsides.
+They can be slow.
+They have a ton of files and plugins.
+They mix themes and aliases and configuration and functions and plugins all into one giant soup of zsh stuff.
+It's hard to know what it's all doing, and even harder to customize the parts you might not like.

+zebrafish is different because it's not a full on zsh framework that does everything under the sun.
+Instead, it's a set of sane defaults that lets you easily build up the rest of you zsh config from there.
+Because zebrafish is a single file, you also can easily push parts of this configuration to a server that cannot reach out to git sources like github.

 ## Customization

 zebrafish has great defaults.
 It's built to provide you with a full-featured